Get to know our program

 Diabetes Canada knows that land acknowledgement is only a first step in the essential act of reconciliation and relationship building with Indigenous peoples.

 Camp Briardale accommodates 80 campers per session, ages 7 to 15.

-All campers bus to and from camp at the Sunova Recreation Centre, West St Paul, MB.
+All campers bus to and from camp at the Sunova Recreation Centre, Winnipeg, MB.
 Please make sure to read the information guide for specific times and directions.